alphons/bootsector-linux-loader/README.md

 Get a version of [NASM](https://www.nasm.us/) at the official site, or maybe it is installed on your unix system already.

+Did you know as of July 2020, its source code repository is hosted at github.
+Have a look at [github.com/netwide-assembler/nasm](https://github.com/netwide-assembler/nasm)

 For convienence, this repository stores the 32bit exe dos/windows version "NASM version 2.16.01 compiled on Dec 21 2022"

 It will work on 64 bit systems also, but is a bit smaller ;-)